IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 kubectl -n humio-logging get secret developer-user-password -o jsonpath="{.data.password}" | base64 -d
 ```

-After login to Humio UI, you will see the pre-defined repo named `robot-shop` for Robot Shop sample application:
+Then use these information to login Humio UI.
+After login, you will see the pre-defined repo named `robot-shop` for Robot Shop:

 ![](images/05-humio-repo.png)